Teenager-with-hand-up-to-camera

 Sure, ideas are important for creating great content.
 But you don’t have to come up with them yourself.
 You can hire a content strategist for that.

-A similar and equally common objection is that you think your industry is too boring for content.
-This isn’t true.
+A similar and equally common objection is that you think your industry is too boring for content — but this isn’t true.
 There’s always something your audience wants to read about.
-And when it’s written with interest and enthusiasm, it should create the same reaction in your reader.
+And when it’s written with curiosity and enthusiasm, it should create the same reaction in your reader.

 You don’t have time to think about content